The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Summary and conclusions

 We used \cielo~zoom-in simulations \citep{Tissera_2025} to investigate the stellar MhZR of galaxies with stellar masses in the range of log$_{10}(\mgal/\msun)\in[9, 11]$.
 Stellar halos were isolated using the AM-E method \citep{Tissera_2012} following the procedure in \citetalias{Gonzalez-Jara_2025}.
 We identified the stellar halo between 1.5r$_{\rm opt}$ and r$_{\rm rvir}$, from z$\approx3.5$ to $z=0$, to evaluate the existence of the MZhR at high redshift and characterize whether it evolves with time.

 The \cielo~galaxies reproduce the MZhR at $z=0$, in agreement with previous observational and theoretical studies \citep{DSouza_2018, Monachesi_2019, Smercina_2022, Tau_2025}.
-This correlation holds whether we consider only the accreted component or the whole stellar halo populations within 1.5$\ropt$ to $\rvir$ (Fig~\ref{fig:MhZR_z0}).
-The calculated slope for \cielo~halos at 30 kpc, m=$0.5 \pm 0.1$, is slightly shallower than that reported by \citet{Harmsen_2017}, $\rm m=0.7\pm0.2$, albeit within one sigma, while it is consistent with that reported by \citet{Murphy_2022}, $\rm m=0.51$.
+We propose to consider an aperture to measure the halo metallicity that scale with the size of the galaxy, instead of considering the 30~kpc usually used for MW-like galaxies.
+The correlation between stellar halo mass and metallicity in CIELO holds whether we consider an aperture comparable to that used in GHOSTS observations or the stellar halo within 1.5$\ropt$ to $\rvir$ (Fig~\ref{fig:MhZR_z0}).
+In both cases in-situ stars were considered, as their contribution is less than $\sim$15\% and 20\%, respectively, and observational estimates typically include all stellar populations due to the difficulty of isolating accreted stars.
 We note that our sample spans a broader range of galaxy morphologies and masses, whereas previous studies focused primarily on Milky Way mass-like galaxies.

 We find a well-defined MZhR from $z\approx 3.5$ to $z=0$, described by linear fits, that slightly evolves while preserving the slope at $z=0$ (Fig.~\ref{sec:MZ_evolution}).
 For reference, a stellar halo with $\mhalo = 10^{9}~\msun$ increases its metallicity by $\sim 0.21$~dex from $z\approx3.5$ to $z=0$.
 These results are consistent with a progressive accretion of dwarf galaxies, which follow a mass-metallicity relation, driving the systematic enrichment shown in the stellar halos over time.